 In 2006 a partition was built on the third floor to create a sound barrier between two dance studios.
-In 2017, security cameras were upgraded to increase the safety of this facility.
+In 2008, security cameras were installed to increase the safety of this facility.
+This cost was shared between the Park District and the Library.